renaudwangler/ib-labs/msms030fr/lab6e1.md

 length: "00"
 ---
 # Scénario
-In this exercise, you will take on the persona of Holly Dickson, Adatum’s Enterprise Administrator.
-As part of her pilot project for Adatum’s Exchange deployment, Holly wants to begin by creating custom send and receive connectors in her Exchange Online deployment using the Microsoft 365 Exchange admin center.
+In this exercise, you will take on the persona of Dominique Skyetson, Adatum’s Enterprise Administrator.
+As part of her pilot project for Adatum’s Exchange deployment, Dominique wants to begin by creating custom send and receive connectors in her Exchange Online deployment using the Microsoft 365 Exchange admin center.
 Exchange uses connectors to enable incoming and outgoing mail flow in Exchange Online and between services in the transport pipeline.
 You will then create a series of mail flow rules that are designed to protect Adatum’s messaging environment.
 You will first create a mail flow rule that adds a disclaimer message to each received email; the message will indicate that you must delete the message if you are not the intended recipient.
 You will then create a second rule in which any email received that was intended for Megan Bowen must be forwarded automatically to the MOD Administrator for approval first.
 Finally, if the Development teams sends or receives email, then journal reports will be sent to a specific web address.

 # Objectifs